wyne-ybanez/personal-portfolio-master/TESTING.md

 ### Hero Section Comments:

-- When hovering over social icons, there is a bug where there is a small underline next to the icons.
+(i) When hovering over social icons, there is a bug where there is a small underline next to the icons.

 ![SocialLink-error](assets/tests/social-link-error.png)
 ### Hero Section Debug